abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-07-A-Confusing-Confused-Function.md

 > A certain function only calls those functions in the code which aren't recursive.
 Is the function recursive?

-If you hapen to know the answer, comment below :)
+If you happen to know the answer, comment below :)

 <br/>